Mark's random set of utilities

 cd $HOME

-mus secret set eln_url https://vib.elabjournal.com/api/v1/
+mus config secret-set eln_url https://vib.elabjournal.com/api/v1/

 All ELN interaction happens on the level of ELN experiments.
 To link mus activity to an experiment, you need to create an experiment, and get the experiment ID from ELN: